-The Board met on five occasions during the year ended 30 June 2014.
-Details of attendance by each of the Directors and Committee members at these Board and other Committee meetings are shown in the Table below.
+The Board formally met on five occasions during the year ended 30 June 2015.
+Details of attendance by each of the Directors and Committee members at Board and other Committee meetings are shown in the table below.
 Between meetings, the Board maintains regular contact with the Manager.
 The primary focus at regular Board meetings is a review of investment performance and associated matters including gearing, marketing and investor relations, peer group information and industry issues.

-Board Meetings Audit and Management Engagement Committee Meetings Nomination Committee
+Board Nomination

-David Woods (Chairman) 5 (5) 2 (2) 1 (1)
+David Woods (Chairman) Meetings 4 (5) Meetings 1 (2) Committee 1 (1)

-Carol Ferguson 1 5 (5) 1 (2) 1 (1)
+Carol Ferguson 5 (5) 2 (2) 1 (1)

+Allister Langlands 5 (5) 2 (2) 1 (1)

+Donald MacDonald 5 (5) 1 (2) 1 (1)

 Lynn Ruddick 5 (5) 2 (2) 1 (1)

-Donald MacDonald 5 (5) 2 (2) 1 (1)

-Allister Langlands 2 N/A N/A N/A

-Table: Directors' attendance at Board and Committee meetings with the number of meetings which they were eligible to attend in brackets.
+Table: Directors' attendance at Board and Committee meetings with the number of meetings which they were eligible to attend